polymec/polymec-dev/docs/style_guide.rst

 The following guidelines are offered for readably formatted code:

-* If a function doesn't fit neatly on a line, break the line after an argument and align the following argument with its first.
+* If a function declaration doesn't fit neatly on a line, break the line after an argument and align the following argument with its first.
 As long as the declaration and definition are clearly readable, it's fine.
 * Curly braces that open and close new scopes each go on their own line, not at the end of a line containing other code.
 * If a line is excessively long (in other words, if it doesn't fit on a single